fishladis/BHlogfile/README.md

 May 12, 2023

-I spent little time on Blender today but in exchage I´ve got new hardware.
+I spent little time on Blender today but in exchage I´ve got new hardware and a little commision for a pizza logo.

 May 13, 2023

 17th birthday!
-I installed Blender, re downloaded some textures and got ready to worlk.
+I installed Blender, re downloaded some textures and got ready to work.

+May 14th, 2023

+My tutorials-to-be-tested list grows consistently.
+I began work on the pizza logo with success.